 GetApp's directory for contact center software: Read more about contact center software, pricing, and integrations

 The starting price of most of the products is $0, and this forms the lowest value of the range.
 The higher end of the Starter price range is calculated by taking the average of the lowest prices of the 10 products considered.
 This ensures that the starting price of most of the products fall within this range.

-Example: If the lowest pricing plan (other than free versions) offered by vendors A, B, and C are $10, $5, and $15 respectively, then the higher end of the starter price range would be $10 (average of all the prices).
+Example: If the lowest pricing plans (other than free versions) offered by vendors A, B, and C are $10, $5, and $15, respectively, then the higher end of the Starter price range would be $10 (average of all the prices).

 Mid price range

-The lower end of the mid price range segment is the higher end of starter price range.
-To get the higher end of the mid price range segment, we took an average of the middle prices of the top 10 products.
-In cases where there were multiple pricing plans between the starter and enterprise versions, we have taken the average of those plans to identify the product's middle price value.
+The lower end of the Mid price range is the higher end of the Starter price range.
+To get the higher end of the Mid price range segment, we took an average of the middle prices of the top 10 products.
+In cases where there were multiple pricing plans between the Starter and Enterprise versions, we took the average of those plans to identify the product's middle price value.

 Enterprise price range

-The enterprise pricing segment starts from the higher ends of the mid range pricing segment.
-All prices above this value lie in the enterprise pricing range.
+The Enterprise pricing segment starts from the higher end of the Mid pricing segment.
+All prices above this value lie in the Enterprise pricing range.